nataliemgee/ENGL-396-Final-Project/ConceptualDevelopers.md

 - Show Results: The processed data appears as tables, charts, or text in the app.
 It updates automatically when the user changes their selection.
 - Interactive Loop: User makes a choice, app updates data, results show instantly.

-Album data is loaded from a CSV file and processed by R functions for each tab.
-The processed data is then sent to the Shiny UI, where it is displayed as tables, charts, or text based on what the user selects.

 ## **Limitations for Developers:**